BlogEnglishHow to Write a Persuasive Text: Structure, Techniques & Assessment Tips

 This is the easiest feature and the bare minimum to acing your persuasive text writing!

-Ethos: Establishing the writer’s own credibility and appealing to ethics
+Ethos: Establishing the writer’s credibility, appealing to ethics.

 In order to convince the reader of your argument, they need to trust you!